Layan-dev/Fullstack-ecommerce-website-React-project/README.md

 **Authentication:**

-- Implement register and login functionality via email and password
+- Implement register and login functionality via email and password ✅
 - Protect the routes based on login and admin status✅

 **Functionalities for an Admin:**

-- list all users, delete or block a user.
+- list all users, delete or block a user.✅
-- list all orders
+- list all orders✅
 - Add a new category, update info of a category, remove a category ✅

 **Form Validation:**